Pingumaniac/CS6381_PA2_M3_Youngjae_Moon/README.md

 11. forward_lookall_req(node_type, index, key, lookall_req): Sends a multipart message with a serialized DiscoveryReq message of type TYPE_LOOKUP_ALL_PUBS with lookup request parameters to a node's successor.

+### Made Pingu superclass for DiscoveryAppln and you can see in the ChordDHT.py